Mobuos/godot-android-haptics/README.md

 ```

 ## Recommendations
-There's likely no better resource than the Android documentation itself: https://developer.android.com/develop/ui/views/haptics
+There's likely no better resource than the Android documentation itself: https://developer.android.com/develop/ui/views/haptics.
-Most functions provided work very similarly to the ones used in native Android code, but not only that, the high level concepts can be easily re-used here:
+Most functions provided here will work very similarly to the ones used in native Android code.
+Not only that, the high level concepts can be easily re-used as well:

 > At a high level, the design guidelines can be summarized as:
 >